All speakers and events are based on permitting schedules and subject to change and/or cancellation without notice.

 Danny Manus is one of the most in-demand script consultants as CEO of No BullScript Consulting (www.nobullscript.net) and author of No B.S. for Screenwriters: Advice from the Executive Perspective.
 He was ranked one of the Top 15 “Cream of the Crop” script consultants in CS Magazine.
 He was previously the Director of Development for Clifford Werber Productions (Cinderella Story, Sydney White), where he sold To Oz to United Artists.
 He was also Development Consultant for Eclectic Pictures (Lovelace) and the DOD and Production Coordinator at Sandstorm Films (The Covenant, 8MM2), which had a first look deal at Screen Gems.
 Danny is also a producer, a columnist for ScriptMag, a judge four years running for the PAGE Awards, and teaches seminars and workshops across the country.
 You can follow him on Twitter @DannyManus.

 Kelly Marcel’s first major screenwriting breakthrough came when her TV show Terra Nova was the subject of a bidding war, culminating in Steven Spielberg producing it as a £60m 13 episode series for Twentieth Century Fox.
-Kelly subsequently wrote the feature screenplay SAVING MR BANKS, a 2011 Black List entry, charting the extraordinary and true story of the twenty year struggle to bring Mary Poppins to the screen with Tom Hanks as Disney and Emma Thomson as PL Travers.
-The film will premiere worldwide this Christmas.
-Kelly is currently adapting E.L.
-James’ literary phenomenon, FIFTY SHADES OF GREY for Universal and Focus Features.
+Kelly subsequently wrote the feature screenplay Saving Mr. Banks, a 2011 Black List entry, charting the extraordinary and true story of the twenty year struggle to bring Mary Poppins to the screen with Tom Hanks as Disney and Emma Thomson as PL Travers.
+Kelly recently adapted E.L.
+James’ literary phenomenon, Fifty Shades of Grey for Universal and Focus Features.

 Justin Marks is a screenwriter known for his work in multiple genres.
-He has written on major studio projects, including He-Man, Green Arrow: Escape From Supermax, and Suicide Squad for Warner Brothers, Voltron for New Regency, 20,000 Leagues Under The Sea for Disney, and Zorro for 20th Century Fox.
+He has written on major studio projects including He-Man, Green Arrow: Escape From Supermax, and Suicide Squad for Warner Brothers, Voltron for New Regency, 20,000 Leagues Under The Sea for Disney, and Zorro for 20th Century Fox.
 Produced films include the celebrated masterpiece, Street Fighter: The Legend of Chun-Li.
 He has also written on video games such as Army of Two: The 40th Day (EA) and for television he shot Rewind, a pilot at SyFy.
-Currently he is working on Glory Dogs for Jerry Bruckheimer and Disney, The Raven at Universal Pictures, starring Gerard Butler, and another super secret Disney adventure movie.
+Currently he is writing Dogs of War for Jerry Bruckheimer and Paramount, Federal Bureau of Physics for producer David Goyer at Warner Brothers, and Disney’s The Jungle Book, which is being directed by Jon Favreau.

 Kailey Marsh knew early on she wanted to work in film and television.
 A Florida native, she moved to LA to pursue her career.
 With a love of horror movies that extends back to her childhood, she knew she wanted to work in the dark genre space.
 After assisting Steven Schneider on Paranormal Activity, Kailey started working as an assistant at Circle of Confusion where she realized she wanted to become a manager.
 She is now an independent manager and producer representing screenwriters and directors in the feature, television and new media space.